iFailatGitHub/Cytus-2-iM-OS-Archive/os_logs/Sagar_OS.md

 **Alex**<br>
 Well, it's not exactly like that.
 Let me put it this way, I've been after you this whole time.<br>
 But you were right, I can't defeat any of those motherf\*\*\*ing training officers!
-Haha, but I have to admit that this is an interesting place.<br>
+Haha, but I have to admit that this is an interesting place.

 **Sagar**<br>
 ...
 This is not a place for you to fight.